The Duchess and the Dirtwater Fox: Critical response

 Richard Eder of The New York Times wrote that "the gags make for monotony.
 Here the action—there is lots of it—has been polluted for the sake of gags that are rarely even funny in themselves."
-The Chicago Tribunes Gene Siskel gave the film two stars out of four and noted it was indebted to the comedy of Mel Brooks and Blazing Saddles in particular, but only had one really funny scene (in which Segal and Hawn converse in a mixture of different languages).
+The Chicago Tribunes Gene Siskel gave the film two stars out of four and noted it was indebted to the comedy of Mel Brooks and Blazing Saddles in particular, but only had one funny scene (in which Segal and Hawn converse in a mixture of different languages).
 Arthur D. Murphy of Variety wrote, "While the 104-minute film is more than simply an acceptable effort, it lacks the punch, dash and excitement which makes a film comedy really great."
 Charles Champlin of the Los Angeles Times called it "a vigorous little diversion, fast, efficient and peppered if not replete with inventive jokes ...
 Mostly the movie has Segal and Hawn, who are both shrewd and attractive light comedians."
 Caroline Lewis of The Monthly Film Bulletin wrote that "except when they are scoring points off the more obvious clichés, the visual and verbal puns seem rather unsure of their targets, and the film fails to sustain the pace set by a few hilarious scenes."